 If your dog has already developed anxiety or stress, you may also want to look at:

 First of all, if this is what your new puppy sounds like in the crate (especially at night!), you are not alone.
 This is NORMAL.
-Every puppy and dog is doing to be different, and some may work through being separated from you better than others.
+Every puppy and dog is going to be different, and some may work through being separated from you better than others.

 My advice ---> DON'T GIVE UP!
 The many benefits of crate training far outweigh not crate training.
 What's the secret to success?
 Incrementally crating while you are physically present, not just when you leave the house or go to bed at night.
 Crating should be a POSITIVE experience, always.